nerdschoolbergen/introduction-to-javascript/task-2/README.md

 ### Creating tasks

 When the user submits the task a new `<li>` element should be added to the bottom of the list.
 * To do this, add a new function called `createTaskElement` which takes the description (the user input) as a parameter.
+Inside the function:
 	* Create a new list element (`<li>`)
 	* Create a new input element of type checkbox
 	* Create a new label element (this is the text for the checkbox)